 As result of the Business Combination, the Company evaluated if L&F, ZeroFox, or IDX is the predecessor for accounting purposes.
 The Company considered the application of Rule 405 of Regulation C, the interpretative guidance of the staff of the United States Securities and Exchange Commission (SEC), including factors for the Registrant to consider in determining the predecessor, and analyzed the following: (1) the order in which the entities were acquired, (2) the size of the entities, (3) the fair value of the entities, (4) the historical and ongoing management structure, and (5) how management discusses the Company's business in our Form 10-Q and Form 10-K filings.
 In considering the foregoing principles of predecessor determination in light of the Company's specific facts and circumstances, management determined that ZeroFox, Inc. is the predecessor for accounting purposes.
-The financial statement presentation includes the financial statements of ZeroFox, Inc. as "Predecessor" for periods prior to the Closing Date and the financial statements for IDX are included separately within this report.
+The financial statement presentation includes the financial statements of ZeroFox, Inc. as "Predecessor" for periods prior to the Closing Date and the financial statements of the Company as "Successor" for the period after the Closing Date, including the consolidation of ZeroFox, Inc. and IDX.
+The predecessor financial statements for IDX are included separately within this report.
 Refer to Note 5 for further discussion on the Business Combination.